-The Financial Report is to inform the Community Advisory Committee (Committee) of monthly financial results and investment activity.
+The Financial Report is to inform the Board of Directors (Board) of monthly financial results and investment activity.
 Additionally, the Monthly Financial Report will include an Investment Report which is a summary of investments and investment activity in SCP's portfolio.
-The Investment Report and associated attachments are to inform the Committee pursuant to the requirements of SCP's Financial Policy B.5 Investments and Government Code Section 53607.
+The Investment Report and associated attachments are to inform the Board pursuant to the requirements of SCP's Financial Policy B.5 Investments and Government Code Section 53607.
 This is an informational item only.

-Monthly Compiled Financial Statements (February 28, 2025)
+Monthly Compiled Financial Statements